Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 ------------------------
 *This is an optional value*

-When this option is set with value, the simulation will save the :code:`ground_truth.csv` and :code:`scada_values.csv` files every x iterations, where x is the value set.
+When this option is set with a value, the simulation will save the :code:`ground_truth.csv` and :code:`scada_values.csv` files every x iterations, where x is the value set.

 :code:`saving_interval` should be an integer greater than 0.